 Garou’s strength is superhuman and comparable to that of an S-Class level.
 He was able to rip Blue Fire’s arm off without difficulty and easily break Heavy Tank Loincloth’s arm, knocking him out with a single strike.
 He was also able to heavily injure Tanktop Master, an S-Class hero, with a barrage of punches and defeat him after getting serious.

-Later, after he was almost killed in his fight with Royal Ripper and Bug God, he emerged as a half-monster.
+Later, after he was almost crushed in his fight with Royal Ripper and Bug God, he emerged as a half-monster.
 In this state, Garou was able to put up a good fight against Superalloy Darkshine, although he suffered great injuries from his attacks.
 As their battle rages on, Garou’s abilities increase to the point that he can match Superalloy Darkshine’s full-power Superalloy Bazooka with his own attack without any difficulty or damage.
 He also defeated Royal Ripper and Puri-Puri Prisoner.

 In the first monster form, Garou’s punches are powerful enough to shatter the ground without connecting.
 He was capable of incapacitating many S-Class heroes with a single hit while going easy on them.
 Garou’s attacks become more brutish and animalistic in the second form.
 In the last form, it is implied that this form increases Garou’s power, but the battle was not shown.

 - Immense Speed and Reflexes: